 Recipients of personal data might vary depending on the type of recording and event.
 Purposes can vary from minute-taking to publication on relevant EU-funded websites and the EUIPO website for communication or transparency purposes, publication in the in-house magazine or recording for internal purposes.

-Specific information on the exact recipients will be available from the International Cooperation and Legal Affairs Department, the Communication Service and/or the event organisers upon request.
+Specific information on the exact recipients will be available from the Institutional and Cooperation Department, the Communication Service and/or the event organisers upon request.

 5. How do we protect and safeguard your information?